Basis-Theory/docs/source/includes/_exchange_templates.md

 `403` | The provided `X-API-KEY` does not have the required permissions

 <aside class="notice">
   <span>Creating custom private exchange templates is currently in beta status.
-If you would like to be added to the beta program, please contact us!</span>
+If you would like to be added to the beta program, please <a href="mailto:support@basistheory.com?subject=Exchange Template Beta Access">contact us</a>!</span>
 </aside>